 In addition to his many years of practical leadership and management experience, Paul has a Post-Graduate Diploma in Risk, Crisis and Disaster Management, during which he attained invaluable knowledge which has further broadened his understanding of how people and organisations operate and react when faced with high pressure situations.
 Paul also has a GCGI Graduateship in Leadership & Management and HR Management, as well as a foundation degree in Security Management and Consultancy.

 Experience has taught Paul that good communication and listening skills, as well as managing pressure effectively, are key factors in optimising performance and enhancing leadership.
 Paul is trained as a Trauma Risk Management (TRIM) practitioner.

-Andrew Canning, OBE, FRGS, Associate Consultant.
-Following a 33 year career as a Royal Marines Officer, with worldwide travel, operationally, in some of the most inhospitable and dangerous places in the world.
-Andy as a civilian became the Regional Manager for Southern Afghanistan (2010-2014) working for a British civilian company delivering specialist training and mentoring programme for the Afghan Police and Army of all seniorities.
+Following a 33 year career as a Royal Marines Officer, with worldwide travel, operationally, Andy has operated and lead in some of the most inhospitable and dangerous places in the world.
+As a civilian, he became the Regional Manager for Southern Afghanistan (2010-2014) working for a British civilian company delivering specialist training and mentoring programme for the Afghan Police and Army of all seniorities.